wballard/VariableSky/api.markdown

 ## Link
 When you call `link`, you get a `Link`.
-This object maintains the connection between your client and the server, so you need to hang on to it in order to have snapshots update automatically.
+This object maintains the connection to data in Variable Sky, so you need to hang on to it in order to have snapshots update automatically.

 ### href
 The `Link` is to this `href` path.
 Used for self reference.

-### val
-Get the current value of `Link`, which may be `undefined` if data hasn't made it from the server yet.
-This isn't a substitute for event handling, but just a convenience to get at the current value.

 ### save()
 Save a new value to a link, this **replaces** the existing value, notifies